 The host will need to be added as an Environment to the Delphix Engine, if this has not already been done.
 This can be performed from the Manage -> Environments screen, using the Add Environment button.

-The new environment will need to meet the same requirements as any other environment, as described in Overview of Requirements for SQL Server Environments.
-This includes:
+The new environment will need to meet the same requirements as any other Windows Source Environment, as described in Overview of Requirements for SQL Server Environments.

 Recording the current dSource Configuration

-From the Manage -> My Datasets screen, browse to the dSource's Configuration tab, and note the value of all editable fields, including:
+From the Manage -> My Datasets screen, browse to the Configuration tab of the dSource, and note the value of all editable fields, including: